aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/comments-and-notes/_index.md

 {{< gist "aspose-cells-gists" "b414abd53259bbc47d2c3c0fe985395b" "Examples-Go-CPP-CommentsAndNotes-1.go" >}}
 ## **Add an Image to Comment**

 With Microsoft Excel 2007, it is also possible to have an image as the background to a cell comment.
 In Excel 2007 this is accomplished by doing the following steps.
-(They suppose that you have already added a cell comment.)
+(It is assumed that you have already added a cell comment.)

 1. Right-click the cell that contains the comment.
 1. Select **Show/Hide Comments**, and clear any text from the comment.